 Maximize All Windows (Minimalist Version) does one thing and does it well, and that is to make sure the Firefox window starts in a maximized state.
 If you typically maximize Firefox and you have

-privacy.firstparty.isolate enabled, you may be annoyed when it fails to remember its state after restart.
-This add-on solves the problem, but know that Firefox may be greatly more vulnerable to fingerprinting as a result (this is due to various window dimensions, not the extension).
+privacy.firstparty.isolate enabled, you may be annoyed when it fails to remember its state after a restart.
+This add-on solves the problem, but be aware that Firefox may be far more vulnerable to fingerprinting as a result (this is due to various window dimensions, not the extension).

 mozlz4-edit by Siarhei Kuzeyeu [enhancement]